apnadkarni/blt/man/datatable.rst

   or tag and may refer to multiple rows (example: "all").
 If one or more *column* *value* pairs are given then the cell at *column*, *row* is set to *value*.
 If either *column* or *row* does not exist, the column or row is automatically created.
-If the column or row is an index, the table may be gcolumnn.
+If the column or row is an index, *tableName* may automatically grow.
 If the column type is something other than *string*, *value* will be converted into the correct type.
 If the conversion fails, an error will be returned.
 See the **column type** operation for a description of the different types.

 *tableName* **row tag add**  *tag* ?\ *row* ...\ ?